-Researchers have not yet figured out what exactly is happening in the brain during EMDR; some theories suggest that it might have something to do with the same thing that your brain is doing during the dream stage of sleep (REM sleep).
+Researchers have not yet figured out what exactly is happening in the brain during EMDR; some theories suggest that it is similar to the process your brain is going through during the dream stage of sleep (REM sleep).
 EMDR might be a kind of accelerated, conscious version of REM sleep.
-It has been extensively studied, and validated by regulating and governmental bodies in the U.S. and around the world.
+It has been extensively studied, and validated by regulating and governmental bodies in the U.S., Canada and around the world.

 During the EMDR session, you think about the issue or traumatic memory and your therapist does a number of ‘sets’ of BLS (bilateral stimulation).
 It’s useful to use the metaphor of a train journey; like you’re sitting in the carriage of a train (in the office of the therapist in present time) if upsetting feelings come up, it’s just like scenery outside the train.
 All you have to do is notice it and let it go by.
 Your brain is going to take you wherever it needs to go.
 You need to know that you may experience intense emotions, both during an EMDR session and also perhaps between sessions.
 This can be difficult and tiring emotional work and you may need to take really good care of yourself, during the time you’re doing the EMDR therapy.

 If you find you get angry quickly, or freeze in situations where you wish you know you could be more assertive EMDR could be very helpful to you.
 Through the process, EMDR does not change who you are or cause you to forget the past, it cannot change what has happened, but as you process and ‘re-metabolize’ your past painful experiences, the EMDR process allows you to access your natural healing ability.
 From personal experience, it increases confidence and allows you to realize your own potential to heal, and cope and thrive.